Who’s Doing Instructional Guitar Videos Right?

-Founded in 1991 by Brad Wendkos, TrueFire features over 4,900 YouTube videos alone plus 25,000 interactive video guitar lessons on their own website.
-They’ve been around for-e-ver.
+Brad Wendkos founded TrueFire in 1991.
+They feature over 4,900 YouTube videos plus 25,000 interactive video guitar lessons on their own website.
+In other words, they’ve been around for-e-ver.

-With so many top name personalities and highly recognizable guitar personalities (Greg Koch, Johnny Highland, Larry Carlton, Stu Ham, Roben Ford – and we’re just getting started! – jeesh!) it’s near impossible to not have an entertaining informative lesson – you’re learning from the best with the credentials to prove it.
-Pay attention.
+TrueFire includes so many top name personalities and highly recognizable guitar personalities.
+They feature Greg Koch, Johnny Highland, Larry Carlton, Stu Ham, Roben Ford, for example.
+It’s near impossible to not have an entertaining informative lesson.
+You’re learning from the best with the credentials to prove it.
+In conclustion, pay attention.

 So why and how did I choose this particular video?